jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) after the first date on which the person made to the Commissioner a payment under section EK 2 for entry in the person’s environmental restoration account or a transfer under section EK 15, EK 16, or EK 19 was made to the person’s environmental restoration account:
   (b) the maximum account balance for the latest complete income year for the person’s environmental restoration account is less than the amount in the environmental restoration account at the end of that income year.
 Minimum amount of expenditure incurred
-(3) The amount of expenditure incurred that corresponds to the amount of a refund is calculated using the formula— amount tax rate.
+(3) The amount of expenditure incurred that corresponds to the amount of a refund is calculated using the formula—amounttax rate.
 Definition of items in formula
 (4) In the formula,—
   (a) amount is the amount of the refund: